-The development of a model of palliative care for New Zealand
+The development of a model of palliative care for NZ

 In November 2013,the Ministry of Health commissioned the Palliative Care Council to investigate developing an appropriate palliative care model for NZ.
 This led to development of a NZ focused model, Te Ara Whakapiri, which was released in December 2015.

 The following 7 principles were used to help define Te Ara Whakapiri: